 ISO 17025 requires that data from these comparison exercises be analyzed and used to improve a laboratory’s functions.
-If the data show that test results register outside of pre-determined criteria, a laboratory must address the variation and take action to prevent the performance and reporting of test results that are not fit for their intended purpose.
+If the data show that test results register outside of predetermined criteria, a laboratory must address the variation and take action to prevent the performance and reporting of test results that are not fit for their intended purpose. [mobile-ad name=”Advert 2″]To address the risks associated with lab testing, laboratories, through their management systems, must seek opportunities for improvement.
+Laboratories must identify and demonstrate that those actions are pursued.
+ISO 17025 includes proficiency testing as an external measure to assess the validity of the laboratory’s test in order to drive improvements.

 Laboratories that are accredited to the previous 2005 version of ISO 17025, while still valid, have three years to transition to the new version.